 Steel ore rail and water pipe are visibly emanating from the inclined shaft portal, small portions of overburden require removal for further access and development of the deeper workings.

-Mine spill is comprised of low-mid grade ore, soil and county host rock in an estimated amount of over 6000 yards.
+Mine spill is comprised of low-to-mid grade ore and country host rock in an estimated amount of over 13,000 yards.

 - Featuring a secluded camping and staging area on the north and south side of the creek bed.

-- Access by older dirt road for any 4x4 vehicle or ATV.
+- Access by older dirt road for a high clearance vehicle, ATV or horseback.

-- Seasonal water is available in the small creek below the mine workings.
+- Water is available in the small creek below the mine workings.

 - Moderate climate, suitable for year round work.

 This rare mining property features a documented mine with necessary water for a successful exploration and development.

 Available to the beginning enthusiast, up to an established mining company.